LONDON — Palace officials Wednesday announced details of a massive pageant on London's River Thames to mark Queen Elizabeth II's Diamond Jubilee year.

 The flotilla will be over seven miles (11 kilometers) long and include barges on which original works composed for the jubilee will be performed.
 The event is planned to celebrate Britain's fabled maritime history.

-The queen, her husband Prince Philip and other senior royals — likely including Prince William and his wife, the former Kate Middleton — will travel on board a royal barge, The Spirit of Chartwell, an opulent cruising vessel that regularly plies the Thames.
+The queen, her husband Prince Philip and other senior royals — likely including Prince William and his wife, the former Kate Middleton — will travel on board a royal barge, The Spirit of Chartwell, an opulent cruising vessel that regularly plies the River Thames.

 The barge will be decorated with flowers from the queen's gardens, with an emphasis on the royal colors, red, gold and purple.

-Pageant Master Adrian Evans said the barge "must be a jewel — the most magnificent vessel in the flotilla."
+Pageant Master Adrian Evans said the royal barge "must be a jewel — the most magnificent vessel in the flotilla."

 Organizers say the flotilla, one of the largest ever assembled on the river, will include rowboats, working vessels and pleasure craft.
 All boats will be decorated, including kayaks and canoes.